diffko/WinDiff/README.md

 WinDiff is compatible with standard Windows environments and integrates seamlessly into development and testing workflows.
 It supports ASCII and Unicode text formats, ensuring accurate comparison across various file types.
 The intuitive interface simplifies navigation between detected changes, allowing users to move directly to specific difference segments without manual searching.

-With its compact design and reliable performance, WinDiff is ideal for debugging source code, validating backups, reviewing document revisions, and ensuring file integrity.
-Whether used in professional software development or routine system maintenance, WinDiff delivers dependable comparison functionality in a streamlined and practical tool.
+Thanks to its lightweight design and consistent performance, WinDiff is well suited for debugging source code, checking backups, reviewing document changes, and verifying file integrity.
+Whether it is used in professional development workflows or everyday system maintenance, WinDiff provides reliable comparison features in a simple and efficient tool.